 Because of many things, Oakdale is a great place for families with children to consider.
 First of all, many other families with children live here, making Oakdale a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Oakdale has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oakdale’s overall crime rate is lower than average for the country.

-The population of Oakdale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Oakdale, 21.40% have at least a bachelor's degree.
+The education level of Oakdale citizens is a little higher than the average for US cities and towns: 21.33% of adults in Oakdale have at least a bachelor's degree.

-The per capita income in Oakdale in 2010 was $31,711, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $126,844 for a family of four.
+The per capita income in Oakdale in 2010 was $30,281, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $121,124 for a family of four.
 However, Oakdale contains both very wealthy and poor people as well.

 The people who call Oakdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oakdale include Irish, Polish, Italian, and English.
+Important ancestries of people in Oakdale include Irish, Italian, English, and Polish.

 The most common language spoken in Oakdale is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and French.